longhorn/website/content/docs/0.8.1/volumes-and-nodes/maintenance.md

     It's recommended to do it one by one since this step will trigger the replicas to rebuild.

     > **Upcoming feature:** The replica eviction feature can also help here.
+1. Detach all the volumes on the node.
+    1. All the workload should be migrated to the other node already if you've `drain` the node.
+    1. If there are any other volumes remaining attached, detach them first before continuing.
-1. Once all the replicas are deleted, remove the node from Kubernetes, using:
+1. Remove the node from Kubernetes, using:

         kubectl delete node <node-name>
-1. Once the node removed from Kubernetes, delete the node in Longhorn.
+1. Delete the node in Longhorn.